nathanho27/Yelp-BI/README.md

 ## Machine Learning Models

 The machine learning layer is built on top of a cleaned and modeled business-level dataset.
-Models are designed to produce interpretable, business-facing signals that BI dashboards can directly consume.
+Models are designed to produce **interpretable, business-facing signals** that can be directly consumed by downstream BI dashboards.

+---

 ### Expected Rating Model (Completed)

 **Objective**
-Predict the expected Yelp rating of a business based on observable attributes such as price level, review volume, business category, and geographic location.
+Predict the expected Yelp rating of a business based on observable attributes such as as price level, review volume, business category, and geographic location.

 **Why This Matters**
-Comparing a business’s actual rating to its expected rating enables identification of:
+Comparing a business’s actual rating to its expected rating enables identification
+of:

 - Overperforming businesses that exceed expectations
 - Underperforming businesses relative to comparable peers